Skip to main content

 Scenario

-Your client enters into a Preliminary Agreement for Sale and Purchase (PASP) for a first-hand residential property on 28 January 2025.
-Under the Residential Properties (First-hand Sales) Ordinance (Cap.
-621), the purchaser must execute the formal Agreement for Sale and Purchase (ASP) within 5 working days.
-Lunar New Year falls on 29–31 January — all General Holidays.
-Calculate the last day your client can sign the ASP.
+A purchaser enters into a Preliminary Agreement for Sale and Purchase (PASP) for a first-hand residential property on 28 January 2025.
+The SRPA says the purchaser must execute the formal Agreement for Sale and Purchase (ASP) within 5 working days.
+The three Lunar New Year General Holidays fall on 29–31 January.
+This example counts the scheduled holidays and weekends; it assumes no black rainstorm or gale warning day affects the period.

 ASP execution deadline scenario setup